 When students leave the University or stop attending a class without carrying out their withdrawal according to this regulation, the administrative mark "UW" will be recorded unless the instructor submits an academic grade.
+See Cancellation Fees for applicable charges.

 3. Probation/Suspension for Unofficial Withdrawal.
 Students who accumulate three or more unofficial withdrawals (UW), whether in one semester or in subsequent semesters, will be put on probation the following semester.
 Any "UW" received while on probation will be a violation of that status and will result in the penalties prescribed under the probation/suspension policy.